hydra3333/Pi4CC/README.md

 4. we'll enable use of use `https` and `http`, using both the server name and (mandatorily) the fixed IP address
 5. we'll use the fixed IP address in a browser to access the web page and it's components (only this has been tested to work)
 6. we've pre-created a disk/folder full of subdirectories and `.mp4` files
-7. we have at least `Python 3.8.1` installed (installer "Run as Admin", Advanced options "for all users" and all related options set)
+7. we have at least `Python 3.8.1` installed (installer "Run as Admin", Advanced options `for all users` and all related options set)

-How to for Windows 10:
+## How to for Windows 10:

-1. Preliminary software requirements
+### Preliminary software requirements

-Download and install `Python 3.8.1` or later (installer "Run as Admin", Advanced options "for all users" and all related options set)
+Download and install `Python 3.8.1` or later (installer "Run as Admin", Advanced options `for all users` and all related options set)
 Source: `https://www.python.org/downloads/`  and use the `Windows x86-64 executable installer`.

 Once pythin is installed for all users (may need to reboot for it to take effect globally),